 Children seek lots of adult approval at this stage, and making your tone of voice enthusiastic and appreciative can help influence how your toddler responds.

-Giving positive feedback is also a great way to encourage them.
-So, if they don’t do as you say, instead of responding negatively, focus on what they should be doing.
+Giving positive feedback is also a great way to encourage kids.
+So, if they don’t do as you say, rather than responding negatively, focus on what they should be doing instead.

 2 – 4 Years